VirtuaCreative/blog/_posts/2015-09-26-free-hosting-website-github.md

 Our account @virtuacreative has one user website at [http://virtuacreative.github.io](http://virtuacreative.github.io), which lives in a specific repository, called `virtuacreative.github.io`.

 2. **Project websites**:
-We also have two other project websites, and they live in their own repositories.
+We also have two other project websites, and they live in their own repositories:
-  2.1.
+   - 2.1.
 One of them is this Blog ([http://virtuacreative.github.io/blog/](http://virtuacreative.github.io/blog/)), which lives in its repository called `blog`.
-  2.2.
+   - 2.2.
 The other is Git ([http://virtuacreative.github.io/git/](http://virtuacreative.github.io/git/)), a website we have build for demonstration purposes, and it lives in its own repository, called `git`.

 Note that all of them are part of the same sub-domain `virtuacreative.github.io`, but as they live in different repositories, their structure doesn't need to be the same, and in fact they aren't!